gabykur/Camagru/README.md

 ### Modify the config file

 *config/database.php* contains all the information needed by MySQL to connect to the database.
-Modify it so it matches your MySQL config.
+Modify it so it matches your config file.

 ```
 $DB_DSN = 'mysql:host=localhost; dbname=db_camagru';